JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 in town, before I wrote to Yorkshire,” said the Sergeant.

 He was as dreary and as lean as ever.
-His eyes had not lost their old trick (so subtly noticed in Betteredge’s NARRATIVE) of “looking as if they expected something more from you than you were aware of yourself.”
+His eyes had not lost their old trick (so subtly noticed in Betteredge’s _Narrative_) of “looking as if they expected something more from you than you were aware of yourself.”
 But, so far as dress can alter a man, the great Cuff was changed beyond all recognition.
 He wore a broad-brimmed white hat, a light shooting